skiselev/qm-ssd1306/README.md

 # qm-ssd1306
-SSD1306 OLED Display Driver for Intel QMSI
+SSD1306 OLED Display Driver for Intel(r) QMSI

 ## Introduction
-This driver provides support for OLED displays based on SSD1306 controller for projects developed using Intel Quark Microcontroller Software Interface (aka QMSI).
+This driver provides support for OLED displays based on SSD1306 controller for projects developed using Intel(r) Quark(tm) Microcontroller Software Interface (aka QMSI).
 The driver supports text output using 6x8 font.
 Graphics output is not supported yet.
 The driver supports displays with SPI and I2C interfaces.